 Why Do Reverse Splits Happen?

-Typically when the price gets too low for an ETF, the provider may announce a reverse split to bring the price back up to a more “tradable” level.
-Or the fund may reverse split to make it look more valuable in an investor’s eyes or even avoid going too low and getting delisted.
-Some ETFs actually have price levels that trigger a reverse split for these very reasons.
+Typically, when the price gets too low for an ETF, the issuer may announce a reverse split to bring the price back up to a more “tradable” level.
+The fund may do a reverse split to make it look more valuable to an investor or avoid getting so low that the exchanges consider delisting them.